-Tati Westbrook & Jeffree Star's Update On The James Charles' Drama May End It For Good
+Tati Westbrook & Jeffree Star Just Ended The James Charles Drama For Good, Hopefully

 Sisters, put down your makeup brushes.
 It seems like the Tati Westbrook, James Charles, and Jeffree Star drama is finally over.
 Tati Westbrook and Jeffree Star's update on the James Charles drama makes it clear their intention is to end this fight, which is great since it feels like it's been going on for years.
 Will the world of YouTube makeup tutorials ever be the same?!